-The interest will be exempt income of Cooks for Good Ltd under s CW 41.
+The interest will be non-business income and exempt under s CW 41.

 The same outcome would arise if, for example, Cooks for Good Ltd invested its business surplus in a rental property.
+The activity of managing a single rental property is not sufficient to constitute a business.
+It follows that the rent would also be non-business income and exempt under s CW 41.